-5 Internal or external wall insulation
+6 Internal or external wall insulation

 Solid wall insulation involves adding a layer of insulation to either the inside or the outside surface of the external walls, which reduces heat loss and lowers fuel bills.
-As it is relatively expensive it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
+As it is more expensive than cavity wall insulation it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
 Internal insulation, known as dry-lining, is where a layer of insulation is fixed to the inside surface of external walls; this type of insulation is best applied when rooms require redecorating and can be installed by a competent DIY enthusiast.
-External solid wall insulation is the application of an insulant and a weather-protective finish t the outside of the wall.
+External solid wall insulation is the application of an insulant and a weather-protective finish to the outside of the wall.
 This may improve the look of the home, particularly where existing brickwork or rendering is poor, and will provide long-lasting weather protection.
-The External Wall Insulation Association keeps a register of professional installers.
+Further information can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
 It should be noted that planning permission might be required.

-6 Solar photovoltaics (PV) panels
+7 Solar photovoltaic (PV) panels

 A solar PV system is one which converts light directly into electricity via panels placed on the roof with no waste and no emissions.
 This electricity is used throughout the home in the same way as the electricity purchased from an energy supplier.
-The British Photovoltaic Association has up-to-date information on local installers who are qualified electricians and any grant that may be available.
+The British Photovoltaic Association has up-to-date information on local installers who are qualified electricians and on any grant that may be available.
 Planning restrictions may apply in certain neighbourhoods and you should check this with the local authority.
-Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is registered with a competent persons scheme{1}, and can therefore self-certify the work for Building Regulation compliance.
-Ask a suitably qualified electrician to explain the options.
+Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is appropriately qualified and registered as such with a competent persons scheme1, and can therefore self-certify the work for Building Regulation compliance.